 For example, if the office space is served by a mix of VAV w/ Reheat, with Electric Boiler and Air-cooled Chiller (65% of the floor-plate), Fan Coil System (20% of the floor plan), and Induction System (15% of the floor-plate), then the system which is serving the majority of the floor plan can be selected in cove.tool.
 Also, the heating and cooling COP values can be adjusted to reflect the impact of other systems.

 /2.
 Multiple Mechanical Systems Serving Different Building Use-Types.

 For example, the proposed project has 3 different building types served by 3 different mechanical systems as follows:

-The above project can be modeled in cove.tool by utilizing the mixed-use feature which will allow users to select different mechanical system for each building-type.
+The above project can be modeled in cove.tool by utilizing the mixed-use feature which will allow users to select different mechanical systems for each building type.
 It is important to note that the limit is set at 3 for selecting different use-types in cove.tool for modeling mixed-use buildings.
-A more detailed zoning is necessary in compliance models.
+More detailed zoning is necessary for compliance models.